1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 - Implement strong internal controls over lease processes

-While ASC 842 compliance is achievable manually with spreadsheets for very small lease portfolios, the complexity, ongoing requirements, and audit risk make specialized lease accounting software essential for most organizations.
+While ASC 842 compliance is achievable manually for very small lease portfolios, the complexity, ongoing requirements, and audit risk make specialized lease accounting software essential for most organizations.

 How Lease Accounting Software Helps